seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/!OldVersions/README/English/USA/A/38-100/README.txt

 North Indic ⌛️ On hold
 South Indic ⌛️ On hold
 Thaana ⌛️ On hold
-Armenian alphabet ⌛️ On hold
+Armenian alphabet ✅️
 Cyrillic ✅️
-Georgian ⌛️ On hold
-Greek ⌛️ On hold
-Hangul ⌛️ On hold
-Latin ✅️
+Georgian ❓️ Some difficulties in research (3 scripts) Greek ✅️
+Hangul ❓️ Some difficulties in research (cannot find root of tree) Latin ✅️
 Mongolian ⌛️ On hold
 Hanzi ⌛️ On hold